AlfrescoArchive/alfresco-dbp-deployment/README-cfn.md

 #### Limitations

-Currently, this setup will only work in AWS US East (N.Virginia) and West (Oregon) regions due to current EKS support.
-For an overview of which regions EKS is currently available, see [Regional Product Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).
+Currently, this setup will only work in AWS US East (N.Virginia), Ohio and West (Oregon) regions due to current EKS support.
+For an up to date overview of which regions EKS is currently available, see [Regional Product Services](https://aws.amazon.com/about-aws/global-infrastructure/regional-product-services/).

 ### Prerequisites
 * You need to create an IAM user that has the following [permissions](#Permissions)